Get cozy, relax, and indulge yourself in the Intex PureSpa Bubble Therapy Inflatable Spa.

-Relax and indulge yourself in the Intex PureSpa Portable Hot Tub.
-With the touch of a button activate the 120 soothing bubble jets that surround the interior of the spa or adjust the temperature that best suits your comfort level.
+With the touch of a button, activate the 120 high-powered, soothing bubble jets that surround the interior of the spa and adjust the temperature that best suits your comfort level.
+It is comfortable enough for 4 people and the durable Fiber-Tech™ Construction including 48 Fiber-Tech™ beams are strong enough to take a seat on the side and just dip your feet in.

-This Intex PureSpa Portable Hot Tub provides simple maintenance with 2 easy-to-replace filter cartridges for clean refreshing spa water, and the built-in hard water treatment system makes water gentler on skin for a soothing experience.
+This portable hot tub holds 210 gallons of water, has a temperature range from 68 degrees to 104 degrees, and provides provides simple maintenance with 2 easy-to-replace filter cartridges for clean refreshing spa water.
+The built-in hard water treatment system makes water gentler on skin for a soothing experience.

 This is a great tub for the money.
 If you follow the instructions it is a breeze to set up and use.
 I would recomend getting extra filters the ones that come with it get dirrty fast.
 We live in the south and I have used tub everyday for a month.
 It really is a soaking tub the bubbler is great but the tub cools quickly whith extended use.
 You will need to get a few chemicals as well but tub is easy to keep clean.
 I would clean filters every week and replace every eight weeks or as needed depending on level of use.
 So far I have been very pleased. i would not let children rough house in it.
 Clearly not made for alot of splashing.